Pages in this section:

 An example: you have some research about animals and you want to look for mentions of the organisation Animal Aid.
 If you use Animal Aid as a label, it might also pick up any mention of helping animals which have nothing to do with the organisation itself.

-to permanently recode any mention of Animal Aid in your factor labels into something unambiguous like, say, The Archibald Organisation.
+One way to get round this is to use 🔗 The Manage Links tab to permanently recode any mention of Animal Aid in your factor labels into something unambiguous like, say, The Archibald Organisation.
 Choose a meaningless name which is not going to appear in or be related to to the rest of your material.

 When doing this “hard recoding” remember to recode AnimalAid, Animals Aid etc as well.